elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-is-proof-by-contradiction-used-in-mathematical-proofs.md

 url: /learn/computer-science/questions/how-is-proof-by-contradiction-used-in-mathematical-proofs
 score: -1.0
 related_article1:
-    id: 161098
+    id: 161087
-    title: What is the halting problem, and why is it significant in computability theory?
+    title: >-
+        What is the significance of algorithm representation in the initial step of algorithm development?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-halting-problem-and-why-is-it-significant-in-computability-theory
+    url: /learn/computer-science/questions/what-is-the-significance-of-algorithm-representation-in-the-initial-step-of-algorithm-development
 related_article2:
-    id: 161271
+    id: 160964
-    title: What is the halting problem, and why is it significant in computability theory?
+    title: >-
+        What challenges are associated with solving the traveling salesman problem?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-halting-problem-and-why-is-it-significant-in-computability-theory
+    url: /learn/computer-science/questions/what-challenges-are-associated-with-solving-the-traveling-salesman-problem
 related_article3:
-    id: 161099
+    id: 160798
+    title: >-
-    title: What are the mathematical implications of infinite sets in set theory?
+        What is the importance of algorithm representation in the initial step of algorithm development?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-mathematical-implications-of-infinite-sets-in-set-theory
+    url: /learn/computer-science/questions/what-is-the-importance-of-algorithm-representation-in-the-initial-step-of-algorithm-development
 related_article4:
-    id: 160965
+    id: 160815
-    title: What breakthroughs have been made in primality testing algorithms?
+    title: >-
+        How does cardinality relate to the comparison of infinite sets?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-breakthroughs-have-been-made-in-primality-testing-algorithms
+    url: /learn/computer-science/questions/how-does-cardinality-relate-to-the-comparison-of-infinite-sets
 related_article5:
-    id: 161271
+    id: 160808
-    title: What is the halting problem, and why is it significant in computability theory?
+    title: >-
+        What defines an efficient algorithm in complexity theory?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-halting-problem-and-why-is-it-significant-in-computability-theory
+    url: /learn/computer-science/questions/what-defines-an-efficient-algorithm-in-complexity-theory
 ---

 &nbsp;